Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 puts appends a newline to the output. print does not.

-write formatted string to stdout
+write format to stdout

 How to format variables and write them to standard out.